nandika4115/nexus_open_claw/README.md

-# mnemochron — Neural EXperience & Understanding Synthesizer
+# MNEMOCHRON — Neural EXperience & Understanding Synthesizer

 > **"Your research never forgets.
 Neither should you."**

-`mnemochron` is a persistent, proactive research cognition layer built on the **OpenClaw autonomous AI agent framework**.
+`MNEMOCHRON` is a persistent, proactive research cognition layer built on the **OpenClaw autonomous AI agent framework**.
 It lives alongside a researcher's workflow — silently capturing, connecting, and resurfacing intellectual context across time, tools, and sessions.
 It does not wait to be asked; it thinks _with_ the user.

 This README is the single source of truth for any CLI agent, developer, or automated system tasked with building, extending, or deploying mnemochron.
 Every design decision, data contract, file structure, API dependency, agent behavior, and build instruction is documented here.